Oyster Farming

 At 12 to 18 months the oysters are ready for processing, inspection and grading before going to market.

-A proprietary wet storage system provides a stable environment to hold oysters post harvest to ensure freshness and quality.
-Dissolved oxygen is added to increase the oyster’s health and shelf life, while salinity levels can be increased based on the brand to create a unique blend of salty and sweet.
+Our proprietary wet storage system provides a stable environment to hold oysters post-harvest to ensure freshness and quality.
+Dissolved oxygen is added to increase the oyster’s health and shelf life.
+The system also allows us to infuse salinity in the finishing process resulting in a considerably higher – 25-30 ppt – and brinier taste.

-Our Pearlception Oyster Grading Machine, uses 3-D laser image scanning to identify the precise volumetric size of the oyster for packing according to their grade.
+Our Pearlception oyster grader uses 3-D laser image scanning to identify the precise volumetric size of the oyster for packing.